VirgilSecurity/virgil-sdk-x/README.md

 ```

 ## Docs
-Virgil Security has a powerful set of APIs, and the documentation is there to get you started today.
+Virgil Security has a powerful set of APIs, and the documentation below can get you started today.

 In order to use the Virgil SDK with your application, you will need to first configure your application.
-By default, the SDK will attempt to look for Virgil-specific settings in your application's but you can change it during SDK configuration.
+By default, the SDK will attempt to look for Virgil-specific settings in your application but you can change it during SDK configuration.

 * [Configure the SDK][_configure_sdk] documentation
   * [Setup authentication][_setup_authentication] to make API calls to Virgil Services
-  * [Setup Card Manager][_card_manager] to manage users public keys
+  * [Setup Card Manager][_card_manager] to manage user's Public Keys
   * [Setup Card Verifier][_card_verifier] to verify signatures inside of user's Card
   * [Setup Key storage][_key_storage] to store Private Keys
   * [Setup your own Crypto library][_own_crypto] inside of the SDK
 * [More usage examples][_more_examples]
-  * [Create & publish a Card][_create_card] with a public key inside on Virgil Cards Service
+  * [Create & publish a Card][_create_card] that has a Public Key on Virgil Cards Service
   * [Search user's Card by user's identity][_search_card]
   * [Get user's Card by its ID][_get_card]
   * [Use Card for crypto operations][_use_card]